Torbreck: History

-In 1995 Powell crushed three tonnes of grapes and fermented them into wine in a shed on his 12-hectare Marananga property (which continues to be home to the winery).
-The winery was named "Torbreck" after the forest near Inverness in Scotland where Powell had worked as a lumberjack following his university studies.
+The winery was named "Torbreck" after the forest near Inverness in Scotland, and many of the labels have a Scottish connection.
 The first wine made under the Torbreck label was the 1995 RunRig, with the wine released in 1997.
 A favorable review of the 1996 RunRig in the June, 1999 issue of The Wine Advocate created intense consumer interest in the international wine collector community, resulting in this and subsequent releases being highly allocated.

-The Torbreck endeavour is based around the classic Barossa Valley grape varieties Shiraz, Grenache and Mataró, and has always been driven by Powell's love of the wines of France’s Rhône Valley.
-Although initially known primarily for its red wines, in recent years Torbreck has earned acclaim for wines made from the Viognier, Marsanne and Roussanne vines planted in the estate's Descendent Vineyard.
+The Torbreck endeavour is based around the classic Barossa Valley grape varieties Shiraz, Grenache and Mataró.
+Although initially known primarily for its red wines, in recent years Torbreck has earned acclaim for wines made from the Viognier, Marsanne and Roussanne vines, initially planted in the estate's Descendent Vineyard.
 Although grapes from these vines were initially intended to be used solely as blending material in the high-end red wines, fruit from this vineyard is now used in Torbreck's white blends.
 The winery also produces a benchmark Barossa Semillon known as Woodcutter's, made from Madeira-clone vines ranging up to 100 years old.

-In late 2002 the estate was placed into receivership due to financial pressures on Powell from a divorce settlement.
-Torbreck was purchased by Australian businessman Jack Cowin from receivers for 6.5 million Australian dollars, with Powell retained as winemaker and managing director.
-In 2008 Powell reacquired the estate in partnership with Peter Kight, the owner of Quivira Winery in Sonoma County's Dry Creek Valley in California.
-Kight forced David Powell to leave the winery in 2013.

-Torbreck continues to source much of its fruit from selected growers from throughout the Barossa Valley but has increased its own vineyard holdings (the Hillside Vineyard in Lyndoch and the estate Descendant Vineyard adjacent to the winery's cellar door).
-In most of their contracts with local growers, the winery oversees the farming regimen, continuing with their share-farm tradition.
+Torbreck sources much of its fruit from its own Barossa Valley vineyards - the Hillside Vineyard, The Descendant Vineyard, The Laird Vineyard, Daylight Chamber Vineyard, and Keller Vineyard, as well selected family growers from throughout the Barossa Valley, many of whom have been supplying Torbreck with premium fruit from the early vintages.